ericyrhuang/ericyrhuang.github.io/_drafts/apollo.md

 I found the vision of Apollo to be incredibly inspiring.
 It's stellar example of how impact and growth are not mutually exclusive, how the startup model can be leveraged to do good.
 Apollo is the kind of company I plan on building myself.

-I've been synthesising and thinking what we talked about yesterday

-i think my conversations with him can't be too onesided, then we'll get bored.
-I need to share stuff about what I've done as well too.
-Next batch of text tho!

-also just text more freely and more and faster.
-Can always edit later tbh

 I want to ask stuff that's more impact oriented I think.